gbif/hp-ecuador/pages/compartir/por-que.md

 ---
-layout: page # try to remoce this line (add # in the beginning of the line to make it a comment) - then the layout will change, but the content remain the same
+layout: documentation # try to remoce this line (add # in the beginning of the line to make it a comment) - then the layout will change, but the content remain the same
 title: ¿Por qué compartir datos?
 composition:
   - type: heroImage